ellaudet/DSS/README.md

 # DSS
-**The DSS folder with all the files necessary to complete the exercises in the book**
+**The DSS folder**

-## Students' and instructors' repository for Llaudet, Elena and Kosuke Imai.
+## Code and Datasets Necessary to Complete the Exercises in Llaudet, Elena and Kosuke Imai.
 Data Analysis for Social Science, A Friendly and Practical Introduction (Princeton University Press, 2022)

 This repository contains the R scripts (.R files) and datasets (.csv files) used in the book exercises.